Autumn Term 2020

 INTERNATIONAL DOT DAY

-On Monday, 16th September the children in Nursery and Reception will be joining hundreds of thousands all over the world to celebrate International Dot Day.
+In September the children joined hundreds of thousands all over the world to celebrate International Dot Day.
 This annual event was inspired by the book entitled The Dot by Peter H Reynolds.
 The book tells the story of a child who is reluctant to draw and who is encouraged to have a go by starting with just a dot on a page.
 The story goes on to show how the child's mark making develops from just one dot into some great masterpieces.

-Here are some of the masterpieces created by the children on Dot Day last year.
-We will share some of our new artists work on here shortly!
+Here are some of the masterpieces created by the children for Dot Day this year.

 NEW OPPORTUNITY FOR MISS GRAHAM AND